-New Orleans and most folks conjure up visions of Mardi Gras,
+Mention New Orleans and most folks conjure up visions of Mardi Gras,

-Saints, but we think of food.
+jazz bands, and Bourbon Street but we think of food.
 Crazy good food.

 An incredibly diverse, yet unique style cooking has developed through the combination of several cultures down here at the bottom of The Mississippi River.
 Elements of French, Spanish, Caribbean, Cajun, German and Italian cuisine are all represented in what has come to be known as Creole.